 By carefully choosing starting points and length for this “walk” along the field, I could get a glimpse of the structural basis I’d be iterating on.
 I wanted to achieve a similar structural flow to the one I have on the logo project – the “unwinding” of elements horizontally while following the flow dictated by the flow field.
 However, I wanted much more visual complexity, so I knew that finding a balance between this unidirectional flow and the complex web of individual nodes would be tricky to obtain.

 I felt the need to go back to the open-source community after years of working professionally using proprietary tools.
 I had my eye on Three.js for a while, and Clojure/ClojureScript were my old buddies at this point, so I decided to give the combination a go.

-The thi.ng libraries are an essential tool for anyone using Clojure(Script) for computational graphics, so I digged into the code looking for the tools which would help me convert the splines into extruded 3D shapes.
+The thi.ng library is an essential tool for anyone using Clojure(Script) for computational graphics, so I dug into the code looking for the tools which would help me convert the splines to extruded 3D shapes.
 Karsten Schmidt, the creator of the library, kindly pointed me towards the parallel transport frames (PTF) algorithm, which of course he had already implemented in thi.ng.
 I gave it a quick shot, with randomly connected line segments.

 I had a two-dimensional implementation of the linear flow field lying around from the logo project, so I converted it to three dimensions.

 At this point, the basic ingredients for defining the structure were there – the 3D flow field implementation, the “field walking” spline algorithm, and the PTF algorithm.